Kathak: Expressive dance (Nritya)

-Costumes
+Dresses

-The costumes vary among Kathak performers, and find their sources in either Hindu or Muslim culture.
+The dresses vary among Kathak performers and find their sources in either Hindu or Muslim culture.

-The Hindu costume for female dancers has two variations.One is based on a Sari, but is worn in a style different from the customary style that goes over the left shoulder.
+The Hindu dress for female dancers has two variations.
+One is based on a sari, but is worn in a style different from the customary style that goes over the left shoulder.
 A Kathak artist generally wraps the sari around the waist and it hangs down from the left.
 A blouse called choli covers the upper body.
 The artist may wear a scarf (called orhni in some places).
-Hair, face, ear, neck, hand, wrist and ankle jewellery, typically of gold, may adorn the artist.
-A tika or bindi in the middle of forehead is common.
-The second variation of a Hindu Kathak dancer uses a long, full (just above the ankle), light-weight skirt usually with embroidered border that helps highlight the dance motion.
+Hair, face, ear, neck, hand, wrist, and ankle jewellery, typically of gold, may adorn the artist.
+A tika or bindi in the middle of the forehead is common.
+The second variation of a Hindu Kathak dancer wears a long, full (just above the ankle), light-weight skirt, usually with an embroidered border that helps highlight the dance motion.
 The skirt is contrasted with a different color choli, and a transparent scarf typically drapes over it and the dancer's head.
 Jewelry is typically present in the second variation.

-The Muslim costume for female dancers also uses a skirt, but includes close fitting churidar pyjamas and sometimes a long coat covering hands and the upper body.
+The Muslim dress for female dancers also uses a skirt, but includes close fitting churidar pyjamas and sometimes a long coat covering hands and the upper body.
 The head has a cover scarf and the jewelry is light.

-The Hindu costume for male Kathak performers is typically a silk dhoti draped around the waist, and covered with a silk scarf tied over the top.
+The Hindu dress for male Kathak performers is typically a silk dhoti draped around the waist, and covered with a silk scarf tied over the top.
 The upper body is usually left bare or with only the Hindu thread, but is sometimes covered with a loose sleeveless jacket.
-Kathak male artists also wear jewelry, but often of stones and much simpler than the female artists.
+Kathak male artists also wear jewellery, but often of stones and much simpler than the female artists.

-The Mughal costume for male Kathak performers is kurta-churidar.
+The Mughal dress for male Kathak performers is kurta-churidar.
 The kurta can be a simple one, or cut as an angarkha.
 There is also the possibility of adapting the angarkha or kurta for dance to incorporate wider flare in the lower portion.
-Particularly older variety costumes include the small peaked cap too.
+Particularly older variety dress includes the small peaked cap too.